 Lending out money is one of the oldest ways to earn passive income.
 It’s essentially renting out your money for either people to use, and the rent you charge is known as the interest rate.
+Check out our Lending Club Investor Review below to see if Lending Club is right for you.

 Now, in the old days, if you wanted to lend money to somebody in particular, you were taking on a pretty risky business, unless your borrower put up some form of collateral.